It All Adds Up

 For more information and booking see: Further Maths What Next?

-The next University-wide open days will be on Wednesday 27 June, Thursday 28 June, Friday 14 September 2018.
+The next University-wide open days is on Friday 20th September 2019.

 NRICH has hundreds of rich mathematical problems and investigations, all freely available on their website, organised by topic and age range.
 They produce themed collections of their resources - you might like to try Be a Mathematician! (primary), Thinking Mathematically (secondary), or Prepare for University (upper secondary).